 Landmine #3: uncertain compliance thresholds for marketplace facilitators and referrers

 The Act is not clear how the $100,000 or 200 transaction thresholds apply to marketplace facilitators or to referrers.
 The $100,000 and 200 thresholds apply to gross revenue from sales of goods or certain services.
 Marketplace facilitators and referrers do not sell goods or services but merely provide the marketplace for sales or make referrals for sales.
 They do not, as a technical matter, sell or have revenue from those sales.
 So, what threshold applies?
 One possibility—which regulations could make clear—is that the thresholds are calculated on a marketplace facilitator’s or referrer’s fees charged to sellers with Rhode Island sales.
 Another option is that the thresholds for a marketplace facilitator or referrer are based on Rhode Island revenues of sellers in the marketplace or Rhode Island sales referred, although the Act does not make clear whether the revenue would be on a seller-by-seller basis or in the aggregate.
 Still a third possibility left open by the Act is that no threshold applies, and marketplace facilitators and referrers would need to collect Rhode Island sales tax even on the first dollar of Rhode Island sales by any of their sellers.
 Again, don’t hold your breath for the Rhode Island legislature’s clarification.

-Avoid it: One option always available is to be as conservative as possible—just register, collect, and remit from dollar one.
+One option always available is to be as conservative as possible—just register, collect, and remit from dollar one.
 But if compliance with the Act is not required, compliance would be an unnecessary cost and burden.
 Even worse, mistaken compliance could result in litigation.
 One alternative is to seek informal guidance or a declaratory ruling from the Rhode Island Division of Taxation.
 A tax practitioner could be invaluable in assisting you with that process.